What you need to know

 - Read the small print - Some look good at first glance until you discover you have to pay extra for your needs.

-- TOR will not do and are now blocked in Turkey - Whist I have great respect for the "Onion Routing Project" it is just too slow and their network has been compromised too many times.
-Plus it does not provide my requirement #4.
+- TOR will not do and are now blocked in Turkey - Whist he has great respect for the "Onion Routing Project" it is just too slow and their network has been compromised too many times.
+Plus it does not provide our requirement #4.